A 3-year-old attends the ED with a vomiting illness. Routine observations include a blood pressure measured consistently as 125/80.

 B – Beta-blockers are the most established and familiar anti-hypertensive, with a long history of safety in children.
 Atenolol is often the oral drug of choice, due to its relatively long duration of action.

 C – Calcium-channel blockers are used in two circumstances.
 Nifedipine is frequently used as a ‘stat’ medication to rapidly lower an elevated BP.
 This should be done cautiously if the duration of hypertension is long, or unknown.
 A precipitous drop in BP should be anticipated and access available to give 0.9% saline as volume to restore BP if this occurs.
 Amlodipine is the commonest calcium-channel blocker used.
-Neonates and infants have relatively rapid metabolism of amlodipine, so twice-daily dosing may be required.
+Neonates and infants have a relatively rapid metabolism of amlodipine, so twice-daily dosing may be required.

 D – Diuretics, such as furosemide, are useful where hypertension is driven by fluid overload.

-Hydralazine may sometimes be added in where adequate control of BP is not achieved for two or three of the above agents (and may be used IV in acute hypertension to stabilise).
+Hydralazine may sometimes be added where adequate control of BP is not achieved for two or three of the above agents (and may be used IV in acute hypertension to stabilise).
 The side-effect profile of hydralazine makes it unsuitable for first-line use.

-Prognosis in other conditions is dictated by how effectively the BP can be controlled.
+Prognosis in other conditions is dictated by how effectively BP can be controlled.
 Where the cause can be treated (e.g. renal artery stenosis amenable to stenting, resectable phaeochromocytoma) then the prognosis is excellent.
 Retinal and cardiac sequelae typically resolve over time when BP is normalised.
-Where BP remains elevated, or requires multiple agents, prognosis is more guarded, but morbidity tends to be an issue of adult life, and as such is poorly appreciated by paediatricians!
+Where BP remains elevated or requires multiple agents, the prognosis is more guarded, but morbidity tends to be an issue of adult life, and as such is poorly appreciated by paediatricians!